Barry Trotz: New York Islanders (2018–2022)

 On June 21, 2018, the New York Islanders hired Trotz as head coach.
 On March 5, 2019, Trotz earned his 800th career win when the Islanders defeated the Ottawa Senators 5–4 after a shootout In the Stanley Cup playoffs, the Islanders swept the Pittsburgh Penguins in the first round and then were swept by the Carolina Hurricanes in the second round.
 On June 19, 2019, Trotz won the Jack Adams Award for a second time.

 On August 20, 2020, the Islanders defeated Trotz's former team, the Washington Capitals, who he previously coached to a Stanley Cup championship in 2018, 4–1 in the first round of the 2020 Stanley Cup playoffs.

 After a win over the New York Rangers on February 8, 2021, Trotz earned his 850th career win as NHL head coach and passed Ken Hitchcock for third place on the all-time coach wins list.

 On May 9, 2022, Trotz was relieved from his duties as the Islanders head coach as the Islanders missed the playoffs for the first time since 2018.

 International

 Trotz was assistant coach for Canada at the IIHF World Championships three times: 2002, 2003 (when they won the gold medal) and 2009.

 Executive career

 It was announced that Trotz would replace David Poile as general manager of the Nashville Predators on July 1, 2023.
+In 2026, during his second season as general manager, Trotz announced his intention to step down following the season, and transition into an advisory role through the end of his contract.
+He was subsequently succeeded by Chris MacFarland on June 2, 2026.